 Percent - a symbol of a modulo operation

-You need to be careful, as there's some ambiguity in the modulo definition when negative values are taken into account.
+You do need to be careful, as there's some ambiguity with the modulo definition when negative values are taken into account.
 There are two possible choices for the remainder - one negative and the other positive - and the result depends on the implementation in the chosen programming language.
 Thus, to avoid confusion, we've decided to exclude the possibility of the negative divisor in our modulo calculator.

 60 * 1 + 30 = 90.
 41 minutes and 30 seconds sounds much better.

-- ISBN and ISSN numbers, which are unique periodic and book identifiers, have modulo 11 or modulo 10, and average weighting applied in check digit formula.
+- ISBN and ISSN numbers, which are unique periodic and book identifiers, have modulo 11 or modulo 10, and an average weighting applied in check digit formula.